 The Center maintains the following information resources:

-- A library of a non-lending library of approximately 850 books focused on the ecology, conservation and cultural diversity of the regional.
+- A non-lending library of approximately 850 books focused on the ecology, conservation and cultural diversity of the region.

 - A bibliographical database of over 1000 articles and resources of regional interest.